AM-ASKY-97/Sri-Lanka-NIC-Calculator/README.md

 ### Introduction

-<p align="justify">Calculate the Date of Birth, age , gender and Living hours thorough the Sri Lankan NIC</p>
+<p align="justify">The date of birth, age, gender, and life time can be calculated from the Sri Lankan National Identity Card.</p>

 <p align="justify">Used Stack : HTML 5, CSS, Bootstrap, PHP, JavaScript</p>